oussema-fatnassi/tron/README.md

     Option A: Engine takes ownership and deletes user scripts Option B: User manages memory (current approach) Option C: Use smart pointers in API
+- ✅ Solve the flickering problem - BufferedRenderCommandQueue or thread
 - ✅ Add to the CustomScripting functions Start et OnDestroy()
 - ✅ Add the possibility to Destry the entity from a customScript
 - ✅ Correct and improve the deltaTime and the time system